Since January 2019, Kasia is a programme coordinator of Creative Technology. She also teaches high-tech entrepreneurship at Creative Technology.

 During her career, Kasia has accumulated substantial experience and knowledge in areas such as: high-tech entrepreneurship, strategy, business models (incl. social entrepreneurship and shared economy), and inter-organizational collaboration.

-Kasia serves as a reviewer for the following journals: Research Policy, Higher Education Policy, Journal of Managerial Psychology, Technology Forecasting and Social Change Journal, Journal of Knowledge Management
+Kasia served as a reviewer for the following journals: Research Policy, Higher Education Policy, Journal of Managerial Psychology, Technology Forecasting and Social Change Journal, Journal of Knowledge Management, Sustainability

 2016 Tech4People grant financing a 3-year PhD student